akinjide/akinjide-www/content/2015/enter-zsh.md

 The changes I made are simple and for my own preferences.
 Here's what my changes do:

 -  Load custom configuration files.
-That means all aliases, environment variables and other random stuffs.
+That means all aliases, environment variables and other random stuff.
 -  Set vim as my default editor. `I love vim`, but you can switch to `emacs` or others.
 -  Set default theme for oh my zsh.
 You can set random to use different theme anytime you start your terminal.
 -  Set plugins you want oh my zsh to load into your terminal.